Infinitay/tree-count-plugin/README.md

 ## Future Plans

-- Track trees and players chopping trees when the plugin is started back up
 - When part 2 of the forestry event is release, add the new axe animation ids to #isWoodcutting